Lipp-Schools/SignMeIn/README.md

 # SignMeIn

-An application that conveniently facilitates sign in/out of children at LIPP using bioID
+An application that conveniently facilitates simple sign in of children at LIPP.

 ## Tech Stack

 - React Native
 - Expo
 - Firebase
-- Firebase ML
 - Firestore